wazo-pbx/xivo-blog/content/articles/sprint-review-1520.md

 Slug: sprint-review-1520
 Status: published

-Greetings fellow XiVO fans, Allow me to wish you all a happy new year !
-I am pleased to announce that the first version of XiV0 in 2016, version 15.20, has been released.
-Since we have started a new year, the next version of xivo will be numbered 16.01.
+Greetings fellow XiVO fans, allow me to wish you all a happy new year !
+I am pleased to announce that the first version of XiVO in 2016, version 15.20, has been released.
+Since we have started a new year, the next version of XiVO will be numbered 16.01.

 New features in this sprint
 ---------------------------

 **REST API**: New APIs for managing users via CSV files have been added.
-CSV files can now be used for updating users and their associated resources such as lines, extensions, cti profiles, incalls and voicemails.
+CSV files can now be used for updating users and their associated resources such as lines, extensions, CTI profiles, incalls and voicemails.
 Users can also be exported to a CSV file.
 The goal of this API is to make the management of a XiVO more efficient when administrators need to modify a great number of users at the same time.

-**XiVO Client**: Contact searches using context separation can now be activated through the webi interface.
+**XiVO Client**: Contact searches using context separation can now be activated through the web interface.
 Context separation allows groups of users to be isolated from one another by grouping them into "contexts".
 This feature becomes useful when you want to separate users from different organizations, but still keep them all on the same server.
 For
 example: schools, business offices, etc. In version 15.19, this feature needed manual configuration on the server.
 This configuration is no longer necessary.

 **XiVO Client**: Users can now chat with people on other servers.
-Before, people using a xivo client could only chat with users that were on the same server.
+Before, people using a XiVO Client could only chat with users that were on the same server.
 With version 15.20, people will be able to chat with users on other servers when these servers have been configured to communicate together.